CTOBGH/signum/docs/standard.md

 Ensuring Signum labels persist when content is downloaded, shared, or used offline requires embedding information **within the file's metadata**.
 This is crucial for media files like images (JPEG, PNG, WEBP, GIF), video (MP4), audio (MP3), and documents (PDF).

-The landscape for standardized provenance metadata is evolving rapidly.
+The landscape for standardised provenance metadata is evolving rapidly.
 The Signum standard recommends the following approach for file-level embedding:

 * **Primary Recommendation: C2PA (Content Credentials)**
     * **Signum & C2PA Integration:** The Signum project aims for full alignment with C2PA.
 The Signum fields (`signum:level`, `signum:version`, `signum:timestamp`, `signum:asserter`, `signum:tool`, `signum:history`) should be represented as defined **C2PA Assertions** within a C2PA Manifest.
 Tools and platforms implementing Signum are encouraged to adopt C2PA for embedding this data.

 * **Alternative/Fallback: XMP (Extensible Metadata Platform)**
-    * Where C2PA implementation is not yet available or feasible within a specific workflow, embedding Signum data using **XMP** is a recognized alternative.
+    * Where C2PA implementation is not yet available or feasible within a specific workflow, embedding Signum data using **XMP** is a recognised alternative.
-    * **Implementation:** A specific **Signum XMP schema** should be used, utilizing the `signum:` namespace prefix (e.g., `<signum:Level>`, `<signum:Version>`).
+    * **Implementation:** A specific **Signum XMP schema** should be used, utilising the `signum:` namespace prefix (e.g., `<signum:Level>`, `<signum:Version>`).
     * **Limitations:** While structured, standard XMP data does not offer the cryptographic security or tamper-evidence of C2PA and is more susceptible to being stripped by downstream platforms or simpler editing tools.

 * **Discouraged Methods:**
     * The use of unstructured EXIF UserComment fields or the repurposing of unrelated IPTC metadata fields for storing Signum labels is **strongly discouraged**.
-These methods lack standardization, semantic meaning for this purpose, and are highly unreliable due to frequent stripping and potential misinterpretation.
+These methods lack standardisation, semantic meaning for this purpose, and are highly unreliable due to frequent stripping and potential misinterpretation.

 **Future Considerations:**

 * The Signum project will actively work on publishing the formal C2PA assertion definitions and the Signum XMP schema.
 * Guidance for embedding Signum data in specific file formats beyond those currently well-supported by C2PA or XMP (e.g., certain audio or video codecs, specific document formats) may be addressed in future versions or extensions of this standard.

-**Recommendation:** Prioritize C2PA for robust, verifiable, and persistent Signum labeling in files.
+**Recommendation:** Prioritise C2PA for robust, verifiable, and persistent Signum labeling in files.
 Use the defined Signum XMP schema as a structured fallback where necessary.
-Avoid non-standardized metadata fields.
+Avoid non-standardised metadata fields.

 ### 6.1 Standard Codes